towai/towai.github.io/mm-zones.md

 To install, just extract into `%game directory%/momentum/zones` (be sure not to let Windows or 7zip or whatever else make an additional subfolder within `zones/`!)

-You can have the [source for the converter][converter_zip] if you have a set of your own you want to convert, (like if you have/had your own server or something with its own maplist) but know it's a Godot 4 project since that's just easiest for me to write and iterate with, (especially since it comes with stuff for file handling, parsing CSV lines, etc).
+You can have the [source for the converter](https://mega.nz/file/kV4jnLDL#fzjazicVjQL_-iFf2rhCRO44qQLRhYqG4DPhg0iOlDE) if you have a set of your own you want to convert, (like if you have/had your own server or something with its own maplist) but know it's a Godot 4 project since that's just easiest for me to write and iterate with, (especially since it comes with stuff for file handling, parsing CSV lines, etc).